teedjay/playground-payaramicro/README.md

 from the command line without any installation.
 This makes it suitable for fast deploy cycles and running MicroServices.

+Since you compile against a specification that is provided by the runtime you will get skinny WAR files, this makes it smooth and fast to do CI/CD.

-It is also a good fit with Docker and container orchestration like Kubernetes.
+It is also a great fit with Docker and container orchestration like Kubernetes.

 ## What is this project?
 This is a playground to mess around with different JEE7 and MicroProfile 1.2 features without any